gfarnadi/gfarnadi.github.io/courses/TrustworthyMLF22/assingments.md

 ## Paper assingmeents

 The paper assingments will be worth 30% of your final grade.
 Each student needs to submit a report for the weekly assigned readings (15%).
 Also, each student needs to present at-least one paper and lead a panel discussion (15%).

+You can use this [document]() as a template to submit your paper reviews.

 ## Grading Scheme